suffolklibraries/sljekyll/_events/bury-2020-01-08-wednesday-talk-abbey-cathedral.md

 event-ticket-price: free
 breadcrumb: y
 ---

+**This event is now fully booked - please contact the library for returns**

 Join us for a fascinating overview of the history of Bury Abbey and the role of the Cathedral in the present day, and find out why 2020 is a special year of celebration.